meksof/login-module/README.md

 # LoginModule

 Repository for [medium tutorial article](https://medium.com/@meksof/why-using-ngmodule-in-your-angular-2-application-is-always-a-best-practice-5e72d39ead47) on how to make your first NgModule. link to medium article.
-The Authentication service was made using [Firebase](https://console.firebase.google.com/), so you need to create a firebase app first then put your  `apiKey` and `authDomain` inside `app.component.ts`.
+The Authentication service was made using [Firebase](https://console.firebase.google.com/), so you need to:

+- Create a firebase app first
+- Create `.env` file in the root folder
+- then put your `apiKey` and `authDomain` respectively for `FIREBASE_APIKEY` and `FIREBASE_AUTHDOMAIN` keys.

 ## Development server